 As a facility with in patient alcohol rehab, Transitions has long recognized that patients need support after they complete an alcohol abuse recovery program.
 This is why we like to counsel families while patients are going through our program.
 That way, when a patient leaves, they do not return to family members who are completely unaware of addiction.
 Family members are better equipped to provide support it they have some idea of that a patient has been through and have had time to process their own feelings about the patient’s substance abuse.

-We also offer lifetime aftercare because the intensive addiction treatment patient receives at Transitions Recovery drug treatment center is just the beginning of addiction recovery.
+We also offer lifetime continuing care because the intensive addiction treatment patient receives at Transitions Recovery drug treatment center is just the beginning of addiction recovery.
 The article also discussed how some people are left on their own after finishing several weeks of rehab.

 It can be devastating for an individual suffering from drug or alcohol addiction and their family if relapse prevention is not addressed thoroughly upon completion of a drug treatment program.
 Drug and alcohol addiction is a disease.
 All patients at Transitions Recovery drug treatment center have access to lifetime support in their continuing addiction recovery and relapse prevention.